ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 [![]({% link images/stylesettings/image-shadow.webp %})]({% link images/stylesettings/image-shadow.webp %})
 [![]({% link images/stylesettings/image-shadow-modified.webp %})]({% link images/stylesettings/image-shadow-modified.webp %})

+#### Center images
+If enabled, the images will be centered if they are not in a paragraph (one empty line before and after)

 ## Links

 #### Internal link decoration